Mattenklopper/MoaiAdmobAndroid/README.md

 Note: If you're only using interstitials these changes may not be needed but I have not tested this.

+See https://github.com/moaiforge/moai-sdk/wiki/Using-Plugins on how to add this plugin to your moai build.

 1. Import google play services in your app.
 This will allow you to import the play services package in Moai.java. http://developer.android.com/google/play-services/setup.html Follow the steps here, I've used the "Something else" option for 1.5 stable.
 I am not checking if the user has the latest google play services installed as I've been told it is not required for ads to properly function.